-Conrad Whyte is entering his second season as associate head coach with the Stonehill College men’s soccer program.
+Conrad Whyte is entering his third season as associate head coach with the Stonehill College men’s soccer program.
 He brings over twenty years of high-level playing and coaching experience to coach Jim Reddish’s staff.

 Guided the 2016-17 squad to a ninth-place finish in NE10 Conference play, wrapping up the season with a 7-10 overall record and a 5-8 conference mark.
 Stonehill was voted to finish eighth in the 2016 NE10 men's soccer preseason coaches' poll.
 Whyte helped coach Adam Branco '18 to the NE10 All-Conference third team.